-Recently the Society of Epicurus published a transcript of a Spanish-language interview given by Hiram Crespo and Alexander Rios about the philosophy of Epicurus.
+Recently the Society of Epicurus published a transcript of a Spanish-language interview given by Hiram Crespo and Alex Harrington about the philosophy of Epicurus.
 They did an excellent job, and the transcript is well worth reading – and viewing on-line if you know Spanish!
 Hiram, Alex, and the Society of Epicurus are doing a tremendous job to promote Epicurean ideas in new frontiers.

 Reading the interview prompted me to try to analyze the reasoning behind some of the questions that were asked, as a way to think about how these issues can be explained more clearly, and that is the subject of this post.